 The Best Way to Get Know Your Audiences and Boost Results

 Dana Mathes, University of California, San Francisco

 In this session, chock-full of real-world examples and results, we’ll explain why testing is essential to any successful direct response program, and go over the basics, including the types of tests you can try (hint: you don’t always have to do a strict A/B test); goals of testing; and how to prioritize which tests to do in any given year.
 Newbies to direct response marketing will appreciate this all-inclusive primer, while seasoned pros should leave with plenty of inspiring ideas.

 What Does it Mean to be an Advancement Services Professional?

-John Taylor (Host)
+John Taylor (Host) and Panel TBA

 Join four current AASP Board members (2 of which were Board Presidents) in a discussion regarding the advancement services profession.
 More specifically, they will discuss the evolution they have observed of the profession since its creation nearly 30 years ago.
 Especially germane to the discussion will be a review of AS leadership characteristics, professional development, and educational backgrounds desirable (essential?) to succeed in this profession going forward.
 Come pick their brains (what’s left of them) since they have “been around the block” a few times in this critical profession.